-Alternatively, if you are looking for a resource where all of the work is done for you, you may be interested in The Addition Station, a self-paced, student-centered math station where students work through the basic addition facts and strategies, mastering each one as they go.
+Before I begin – if you are looking for a resource where all of the work is done for you, you may be interested in The Addition Station, a self-paced, student-centered math station where students work through the basic addition facts and strategies, mastering each one as they go.
 Strategies are integrated in a strategic manner, ensuring that students build on their understanding progressively.
 See The Addition Station for Grades 1-2 HERE and The Addition Station for Grades 3-4 HERE.

 Alright, so let’s talk about addition strategies.

 Strategies are ESSENTIAL, for all operations.
 I like to think of strategies like tools in a tool box.
 When our students see an equation, we want them to be able to choose an effective strategy that will help them solve that particular equation.